m-miller/portfolio/README.md

 # React Portfolio

-Simple React-based portfolio as an exercise.
+Simple React-based responsive portfolio as an exercise.
 Bootstrapped with `create-react-app`, deployed to GitHub Pages.